CTVA

 Highlights:

---Paul Lynde (comedy act, plays Carl Cankerin who has just come back from Africa
+--Paul Lynde (comedy act) - plays explorer Carl Cankerin who has just come back from Africa bruised and broken up.

 --On film: Royal Command performance for Women in International Show Business.